alixdamman/memento/python/functions_for_dummies.rst

     global_var = "I'm a global variable"

     def my_function():
-        # a function can access to variables defined outside them
+        # a function can access variables defined outside of it
         print(global_var)

     my_function()